Part Fourteen: Wheels Within Wheels

 "Not my doing."
 She shook her head.
 "It's just the reality of the situation.
 Any case we bring against him has to be even more immaculate than normal.
 Double-check everything, document everything, and for God's sake have your body-cams running every second you're within a city block of him.
 Is that understood?"

 "Body-cams."
 It wasn't quite a protest.
 "Is that an order, ma'am?"
 PRT strike squads didn't tend to use body-cameras, as delicate electronics didn't tend to stand up to cape powers.
-Sometimes she suspected they pushed back against the idea more as a matter of principal than out of actual practicality, but this time they were going to be shit out of luck.
+Sometimes she suspected they pushed back against the idea more as a matter of principle than out of actual practicality, but this time they were going to be shit out of luck.

 "It is very much an order, Commander Calvert.
 Putting Marquis away again is going to take more than a bit of luck, which means we need to stack the odds in our favour as hard as we can.
 Also, when it comes to actually slapping the cuffs on him, I don't want either Calle or Panacea being able to claim that we treated him differently to any other suspect."